imani4j/major-project/reflection.md

 - Different difficulty levels
 - 24 different "levels" (weeks that you have to provide food until they arrive at earth)
-- ~Self-made assets (sprites, as well as sound effects and music)~ ~(very good chance at least some of this will be achieved)~ i made moo sound effects, little sis made sprites, rest were from opengameart
+- ~Self-made assets (sprites, as well as sound effects and music)~ ~(very good chance at least some of this will be achieved)~ i made moo sound effects and the title screen (as well as the unused assets), little sis made sprites, rest were from opengameart